hjerichen/collections/README.md

 # Collections

-I like the fact that PHP is going the way to type safety, but unfortunately we haven't reached our goal yet.
+I like the fact that PHP is going the way to type safety, but unfortunately we haven't reached the goal yet.
 The type safety still has some gaps.
 One of the most annoying gap is (at least for me) that you cannot specify types for array elements.
 I don't like it at all to have to specify just "array" as return type.